Aviah/one-click-django-polls-tutorial/tutorial_part5.md

 Since a template can handle some Python objects & attributes, django can render `{{ question.id }}` with the `id` attribute of the `question` object.

 The template starts with `extends`.
 With `extends`, the shared parts of the site are saved in one or more **base templates**, and the rest of the templates **extend** the base.
-When  `extends` tag you don't have to write the complete HTML code again and again.
+When you use the `extends` tag, you don't have to write the complete HTML code again and again.
 The `base.html` template contains the global features, like a favicon, and these features are inheretied to all the templates that extend the base.
-No need to re-add these features to all the other templates.
 The `block` part, here `{% block body %}`, is designed to replace or add  elements of the base templates that are specific to the current template.

 *Note: Django templates have A LOT of features and options.
 See the django docs.*